-- + 2019/20 is the first year additional concessional contributions can be made. - + Unused amounts are available for a maximum of five years, and after this period will expire.
+Unused amounts are available for a maximum of five years, and after this period will expire.
+This means any unused amounts from FY19 not used in FY24 will expire.

 Non-concessional contributions - are contributions from after-tax income.
 It includes: